 Some of these strategies were tough.
 Renunciation, for instance.
 Monks and nuns were supposed to give up the things that most people loved—families, properties, businesses, day-to-day drama—not only to erode their sense of individual entitlement but also to ensure that they wouldn’t be preoccupied by that stuff in their professional lives of prayer.
 When the mind wanders, the monastic theorists observed, it usually veers off into recent events.
 Cut back your commitments to serious stuff, and you’ll have fewer thoughts competing for your attention.

 Restraint had to work on a physiological level, too.
 There were many theories in Late Antiquity and the Middle Ages about the connection between the mind and body.
 Most Christians agreed that the body was a needy creature whose bottomless appetite for food, sex, and comfort held back the mind from what mattered most.
 That didn’t mean that the body must be rejected, only that it needed tough love.
-For all monks and nuns, since the very start of monasticism in the 4th-century, this meant a moderate diet and no sex.
+For all monks and nuns, since the very start of monasticism in the fourth century, this meant a moderate diet and no sex.
 Many of them also added regular manual labor to the regimen.
 They found it easier to concentrate when their bodies were moving, whether they were baking or farming or weaving.

 There were also solutions that might strike people today as strange, which depended on imaginary pictures.
 Part of monastic education involved learning how to form cartoonish cognitive figures, to help sharpen one’s mnemonic and meditative skills.
 The mind loves stimuli such as color, gore, sex, violence, noise, and wild gesticulations.
 The challenge was to accept its delights and preferences, in order to take advantage of them.
 Authors and artists might do some of the legwork here, by writing vivid narratives or sculpting grotesque figures that embodied the ideas they wanted to communicate.
 But if a nun wanted to really learn something she’d read or heard, she would do this work herself, by rendering the material as a series of bizarre animations in her mind.
 The weirder the mnemonic devices the better—strangeness would make them easier to retrieve, and more captivating to think with when she “returned” to look them over.

 Say that you wanted to learn the sequence of the zodiac.
-Thomas Bradwardine (a 14th-century university master, theologian, and advisor to Edward III of England) suggests that you imagine a gleaming white ram with golden horns, kicking a bright red bull in the testicles.
+Thomas Bradwardine (a fourteenth-century university master, theologian, and advisor to Edward III of England) suggests that you imagine a gleaming white ram with golden horns, kicking a bright red bull in the testicles.
 While the bull bleeds profusely, imagine that there’s a woman in front of it, giving birth to twins, in a gory labor that seems to split her up to her chest.
 As her twins burst forth, they’re playing with an awful red crab, which is pinching them and making them cry.
 And so on.

 A more advanced method for concentrating was to build elaborate mental structures in the course of reading and thinking.
 Nuns, monks, preachers, and the people they educated were always encouraged to visualize the material they were processing.
-A branchy tree or a finely feathered angel—or in the case of Hugh of St Victor (who wrote a vivid little guide to this strategy in the 12th-century), a multilevel ark in the heart of the cosmos—could become the template for dividing complex material into an ordered system.
+A branchy tree or a finely feathered angel—or in the case of Hugh of St Victor (who wrote a vivid little guide to this strategy in the twelfth-century), a multilevel ark in the heart of the cosmos—could become the template for dividing complex material into an ordered system.
 The images might closely correspond to the substance of an idea.
 Hugh, for example, imagined a column rising out of his ark that stood for the tree of life in paradise, which as it ascended linked the earth on the ark to the generations past, and on to the vault of the heavens.
 Or instead, the images might only be organizational placeholders, where a tree representing a text or topic (say, “Natural Law”) could have eight branches and eight fruits on each branch, representing 64 different ideas clustered into eight larger concepts.

 The point wasn’t to paint these pictures on parchment.
 It was to give the mind something to draw, to indulge its appetite for aesthetically interesting forms while sorting its ideas into some logical structure.
 I teach medieval cognitive techniques to college freshmen, and this last one is by far their favorite.
 Constructing complex mental apparatuses gives them a way to organize—and, in the process, analyze—material they need to learn for other classes.
 The process also keeps their minds occupied with something that feels palpable and riveting.
 Concentration and critical thinking, in this mode, feel less like a slog and more like a game.